MasoudSarafraz/EasyDapper/README.md

     .Paging(10, 1)
     .Execute<PersonDto>();
 ```
+## Warning
+Keep in mind that your code will ultimately be translated into T-SQL commands.
+Therefore, logically, it must align with the structure of SQL queries.
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.